BattleTech Centers: Locations

 Around 2011 there were 8 pods listed on Facebook at two private home-based arcades.
 The trend indicates that public Battletech sites are diminishing.

 In 2017, Virtual World Entertainment, LLC. re-launched its website at www.mechjock.com indicating that cockpit development continues and updated software featuring 5.07d can be played in Houston, Grand Rapids, and Minneapolis.

 In August 2018, BattleTech center and game store Big Kidz Games in Grand Rapids, MI permanently closed.
 The Podtracker lists these pods as being private and in control of the owner of the store.

 The Fallout Shelter Arcade closed its Taft St. location in February 2020, but continues to schedule convention attendances for the future.

-MechCorps Entertainment LLC moved its Houston, TX, headquarters in July 2020 and remains open to the public while observing recommended COVID precautions.
-Convention attendances are intended to resume as conventions reopen.
+MechCorps Entertainment LLC moved its Houston, TX, headquarters in July 2020 and remains open to the public.
+MechCorps also continues to bring Battletech Pods to conventions in the southern United States.

+In 2022 One and a half of the Original Tesla 2 Pods were discovered in a warehouse in Canberra, Australia, which now reside as part of the Estate of Sara Elizabeth Joyce in the Blue Mountains.

 List of BattleTech centers

 There are more cockpits in private hands not included in this list.